Message in a Bottle (The Police song): Composition

 The song exemplifies the reggae rock/new wave style of early Police.
-It is composed in the key of C♯ minor with a chord progression of C#m9–Amaj9–B7–F#m.
+It starts in the key of C♯ minor with a chord progression of C#m9–Amaj9–B7–F#m, but modulates to the key of A major for the chorus.

-According to the band's guitarist, Andy Summers, Sting had initially intended the guitar riff that "Message in a Bottle" is centred around for a different song.
+According to the band's guitarist Andy Summers, Sting wrote the central guitar riff for "Message in a Bottle" but initially wanted it for a different song.
 Summers said to L'Historia Bandidio in 1981: "Sting had that riff for a while, but there was another tune with it originally.
 He'd been fiddling about with it during our first American tour.
 Finally, he rearranged the riff slightly and came up with the song."
 Summers came up with, as Sting described, "lovely arpeggiated shiver" during the break prior to the third verse.
 Sting praised this addition saying, "He'd [Summers] do that – the song would be quite raw and he'd just add these lovely colours."
 The riff in its final form is built of multiple overdubbed guitar parts, played by Summers.
 Following the main progression of the song, one part features Summers playing a three note figure featuring the root, fifth, and ninth of each chord in succession.
 A second guitar part plays the identical rhythm with different harmony notes, adding minor or major thirds to each chord, as well as additional extensions such as eleventh and thirteenth notes.

 The song was recorded at Surrey Sound Studios as part of the sessions for the Reggatta de Blanc album.
 Stewart Copeland's drumming, praised as his "finest drum track" by Summers, was "overdubbed [from] about six different parts."

-Cash Box described the song's hook as "a mesmerizing guitar figure" that is similar to that of Blue Öyster Cult's "Don't Fear the Reaper."
-Record World said that "Sharp tempo contrasts are bridged by Andy Summers' hard-edged lead guitar while singer-songwriter Sting pleads an affecting lead vocal."

 The theme of the song is "universality of desired connection."
-The lyrics depict a castaway longing for someone to listen to him and then discovered many messages from others washing up on his shore.
+The lyrics depict a castaway longing for someone to listen to him who then discovers many messages from others washing up on his shore.

 The song's B-side, "Landlord", was written by Sting (lyrics) and Copeland (music).
 Sting said of its inspiration, "I wrote that after Frances and I were thrown out of the house we were renting in London.
 I hated the idea of somebody fucking my life up like that.
 Stewart [Copeland] wrote the music."
 The song originally featured lyrics by Copeland, but they were replaced by Sting's.